gerohuels/drone-field-analysis/README.md

 # drone-field-analysis
-An app for analyzing drone footage to detect weeds and assess crop health.
-Visualizes results on a field map.
+An application for analyzing drone footage to **find bare spots in a field** and assess overall crop health.
+Detected areas are visualized on an interactive field map.

 The application processes `.mp4` video footage of the field along with a corresponding `.srt` file that contains GPS location data from the drone.
-It detects and identifies areas with weeds and dry spots in the field, saving frames where such objects are found, along with their GPS coordinates.
+It identifies bare soil patches in the field, saving frames where such areas are found along with their GPS coordinates.
-All detected objects are visualized on a field map for easy monitoring and analysis.
-Each marker now opens a popup containing a preview image of the detection for quick review.
+All detections are visualized on a field map for easy monitoring and analysis.
+Each marker opens a popup containing a preview image for quick review.

 The GUI presents a scrollable list of all findings.
 Clicking a thumbnail opens the full-size frame along with its GPS information.